schneider-simon/uva-software-evolution/src/series1/readme.md

 ## Cyclomatic complexity

-With this metric, it is possible to give and indication of the complexity of a program.
+With this metric, it is possible to give an indication of the complexity of a program.
 It measures the number of paths through the source code of a code section.
-In theory, how lower the cyclomatic complexity, how easier the code should be to understand.
+In theory, the lower the cyclomatic complexity, the easier the code should be to understand.
 However, in practice this is not always the case.

-The following method gets an lower complexity:
+The following method gets a lower complexity:

 ```java
 public int complexity1(bool a) {